huyhoangbcvt/django_rest_template/README.md

 ## Dictionary

-1. **Create or copy a dictionary app (recognitions, ...apps) just like creating other regular apps.**:
+1. **Create or copy a dictionary app (recognitions, ...apps) just like creating other regular apps**:
    ```bash
    Copy an dictionary app from one app to another in the new project.
    ## Or
    django-admin startapp dictionary
    ```

-2. **CLI: Run the import datas3 (or data) dictionary from Shell Command and have the option to input data from the import (e.g., .csv, .json, .pkl files).**:
+2. **CLI: Run the import datas3 (or data) dictionary from Shell Command and have the option to input data from the import (e.g., .csv, .json, .pkl files)**:
    ```bash
    ## If using British English, en-us,...then run Shell Command (where oxford_5000.csv, oxford_5000.json, oxford_5000.pkl & "{MEDIA_ROOT_OF_BUCKET_S3 or settings.MEDIA_URL}/data-dictionary/tusharlock10-dictionary" are files that you already have)
       [